maurerv/AlphaPulldown/manuals/AlphaPulldown_manual.md

     |-proteinB.pkl
     ...
 ```

-Go to the next step [2.1.
-Basic run](#2-predict-structures-gpu-stage)
+Proceed to the next step [2.1 Basic Run](#21-basic-run).

 #### Run mmseqs2 locally

+#### Run MMseqs2 Locally

-AlphaPulldown does **NOT** provide interface or codes that will run mmseqs2 locally.
-Neither will it install mmseqs or any other programme required.
-The user has to
-install mmseqs, colabfold databases, colab_search and other required dependencies and run msa alignments first.
-An example guide can be found on [Colabfold github](https://github.com/sokrypton/ColabFold).
+AlphaPulldown does **NOT** provide an interface or code to run MMseqs2 locally, nor will it install MMseqs2 or any other required programs.
+The user must install MMseqs2, ColabFold databases, ColabFold search, and other required dependencies and run MSA alignments first.
+An example guide can be found on the [ColabFold GitHub](https://github.com/sokrypton/ColabFold).

-Suppose you have run mmseqs locally successfully using ```colab_search``` programme, for each protein of your interest, it will generate an a3m file.
-Thus, your output_dir
-should look like this:
+Suppose you have successfully run MMseqs2 locally using the `colab_search` program; it will generate an A3M file for each protein of your interest.
+Thus, your `output_dir` should look like this:

 ```
 output_dir
     |-0.a3m